Gwen-Bradbury/MS3/README.md

 ![Wireframe picture](./wireframes/MS3.png)

 It was recommended by my mentor to add a google map on the home page.
-I used the markers on the map to point to the parks locations.
+I used the markers on the map to point to the parks locations giving the user an idea into the distance between them and the park they're interested in.

 ### Design